-A commitment to collaboration is an essential trait for both technology and line of business leaders.
+A commitment to collaboration is an essential trait for both technology and Line-of-Business (LOB) leaders.
 Not only is cooperation at the highest executive levels important for high-profile technology initiatives, but it is also vital for greater organizational success.
 From proper allocation of resources to effective planning, working together is one of the best ways to meet objectives across all company operations.

 Encourage Creativity and Use Skill Sets

 Once leaders have brought together different teams for their projects, it’s important that they allow for creative solutions and lean on their teams’ shared expertise and knowledge.
 By leveraging diverse skill sets within their teams and encouraging creativity, executives from both IT and line-of-business functions can ensure that they allocate the best talent resources toward their goals.
 In a situation where multiple teams and leaders have a vested interest in success, allowing for the full creative output of everyone involved will help facilitate the best results.

 In a recent article on the specialization of employees, several academics theorized for the Harvard Business Review that employers can benefit from hiring both generalists and specialists.
 As one might expect, these scholars argued that – while certain industries often require different abilities – employers will benefit from hiring people of multiple skill sets.
 “There is no one-size-fit-all strategy to promote creativity,” the authors argued.
 “But our study suggests that leaders should assess how many specialists and generalists they have on their teams.”